codingXpert/Oops-Notes/notes.md

 ***

 * If we declare a variable inside a class but outside a function then it is called instance variable.
-* Inside each and every object there is a separate copy the instance variable,
+* Inside each and every object there is a separate copy the instance variable.
+* Changes made in the variable of one object does reflect to the variable of the another object.

 **Example**